billiemead/discoverelaine.com/wp-content/plugins/leadin/readme.txt

 = What is available for free with HubSpot? =

-With HubSpot's WordPress plugin, you can use the free CRM software for email marketing, contact management, live chat, customer service, content creation, content management, and more.
-HubSpot's full suite of free tools is perfect for small businesses looking to grow and streamline their tech stack.
+With HubSpot’s WordPress plugin, you can use the free CRM software for email marketing, contact management, live chat, customer service, content creation, content management, and more.
+HubSpot’s full suite of free tools is perfect for small businesses looking to grow and streamline their tech stack.  is free to use with forms, contact management, email marketing, and more.

 HubSpot also has paid tiers available for those who want more advanced functionality like blogging, landing pages, search engine optimization (SEO), team email, retargeting, lead scoring, bots, email scheduling, NPS surveys, calls-to-action (CTAs), knowledge base, and more.
 If you'd like a complete view of the features offered in HubSpot's free and paid tiers, view our <a href="https://hubspot.com/pricing?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">pricing page</a>.